zachbines/wanna-watch/README.md

-# Hello and Welcome to wannaWatch!
+# Hello and welcome to wannaWatch!

 Everybody has a TV show recommendation these days..
 How are we supposed to keep all these shows in our tiny little brains!?